 An environmental court rejected the application to mine limestone in Sweden’s largest cement plant.
-The industry predicts billions of losses, a halt of constructions and thousands of jobs at risk.
+The industry predicts billions of losses, a halt of construction and thousands of jobs at risk.

 On July 6, the Swedish Supreme Land and Environmental Court decided not to accept Cementa’s application to renew its permit for mining in the cement production plant of Slite in Gotland, the country’s largest island in the middle of the Baltic sea.

-The plant provides 75% of the cement of Sweden and the industry already predicts massive shortage in November, a halt on most constructions, losses of SEK 20 billion (US $2.3 billion) per month, and thousands of jobs at risk.
+The plant provides 75% of the cement in Sweden and the industry already predicts a massive shortage in November, a halt on most constructions, losses of SEK 20 billion (US $2.3 billion) per month, and thousands of jobs at risk.